Freedom of navigation: American adherence to freedom of navigation

-As previously noted, American advocacy for freedom of navigation extends as far back as a 1778 treaty with France, enshrining freedom of navigation as a legal custom on a bilateral level.
+American advocacy for freedom of navigation extends as far back as the United States' 1778 treaty with France, enshrining freedom of navigation as a legal custom on a bilateral level.
 In the 20th century, Woodrow Wilson advocated for freedom of navigation, making it Point 2 of his Fourteen Points (see Freedom of the seas).
 The US has not ratified the 1982 UNCLOS treaty, but it is a party to the preceding 1958 Convention on the High Seas.
 Despite its failure to formally ratify UNCLOS, the US now considers UNCLOS to be part of customary international law, and has committed to adhering to and enforcing the law.

+Current developments

+Support for freedom of navigation has been endorsed by 51 nations in relation to restrictions on shipping operations in the Strait of Hormuz.

-Freedom of Navigation Operations (FONOPs)
+Freedom of navigation operations

-Freedom of Navigation Operations (FONOPs) are closely linked to the concept of freedom of navigation, and in particular to the enforcement of relevant international law and customs regarding freedom of navigation.
+Freedom of navigation operations (FONOPs) are closely linked to the concept of freedom of navigation, and in particular to the enforcement of relevant international law and customs regarding freedom of navigation.
 The drafting of UNCLOS was driven in part by states' concerns that strong national maritime interests could lead to excessive maritime claims over coastal seas, which could threaten freedom of navigation.
 FONOPs are a method of enforcing UNCLOS and avoiding these negative outcomes by reinforcing freedom of navigation through practice, using ships to sail through all areas of the sea permitted under UNCLOS, and in particular those areas that states have attempted to close off to free navigation as defined under UNCLOS and international law and custom.

 FONOPs are a modern operational reinforcement of a norm that has been strengthening for nearly four hundred years.
-Freedom of navigation has been thoroughly practiced and refined, and ultimately codified and accepted as international law under UNCLOS, in a legal process that was inclusive and consent-based.
+Freedom of navigation has been practiced, refined, codified, and accepted as international law under UNCLOS.
 FONOPs are outgrowths of this development of international law, based on sovereign equality and international interdependence.